 This one is designed to be a surgical manual for doctors who aren’t well trained in surgery.
 It is simple enough that an educated lay person can understand most of the concepts with a little effort.
 While it contains great information, no photos are included in this copy.

 The chapters of wound management and burn care are especially useful.
 It also contains one of the few complete references for dealing with eye injuries.
-If you really geek out on medical topics, read The Death of the Golden Hour from the same organization.

 Black Rock City is the third largest city in Nevada.
 It solely exists during an approximate two-week time period of the Burning Man festival.
 Black Rock city is exceedingly remote and has a limited amount of medical staff on scene.
 The entire event focuses on “radical self reliance.”
 With that in mind, the organizers put together this 10-page first aid manual for the participants.